It’s one of a traveller’s worst nightmares.

 What are the chances?

-Fewer than six bags per 1,000 travellers go missing says the Association of European Airlines (EEA), so the odds of an airline losing your suitcase are slim.
+According to aviation technology company SITA's 2017 baggage report, fewer than six bags per 1,000 travellers go missing so the odds of an airline losing your suitcase are slim.

 Talk to your airline

 As angry and frustrated as you are, take a deep breath and smile sweetly at the person behind the counter.

 It’s not their fault your bag’s missing - in fact, it’s probably not even the airline’s fault, since baggage handlers work for third-party companies contracted by airports.